Written by Dion Jay Tality

 - Workforce: Employees are vital in a contact center because they interact directly with customers.
 However, agent effectiveness remains an issue.
 Hence, be thorough in how you choose your contact center support provider.
 Focus on six elements: agent demeanor, communication, knowledge, effectiveness, empowerment, and the IVR system.

-- Technology: To keep a competitive advantage, companies cannot ignore technological advances.
+- Technology: Companies cannot ignore technological advances to keep a competitive advantage.
 Hire a contact center support provider with the latest technology.
 The focus now is on digital transformation.
 Deloitte states that the top enablers are robotic process automation (72%), single-instance ERP (55%), and cloud tech (53%).

 - Pricing Structure: Pricing is a determining factor in outsourcing.
 Remember that cost reduction is your end goal.
 Hire a contact center support provider that will meet your customers’ needs and cut your costs.
 Consider the pricing model that works for you, whether a fixed price (FP) or time and materials (T&M) model.